 Qiqong and Taijiquan (Tai Chi)

-Taijiquan (Tai Chi) didactics include directing Qi.
+Taijiquan (Tai Chi) didactics include promoting the free flow Qi.
 It can be said that Taijiquan (Tai Chi) includes Qigong.
 Until the 18th generation of the Chen family, Taijiquan (Tai Chi) qigong was learned almost solely within form, through long years of exhaustive repetition, until the principles of Qi circulation became clear naturally.
 Grandmaster Chen Xiaowang, taking into account most student’s difficulties in implementing such an intensive practice, modernized the formerly spartan didactic and compiled the basic exercises of Zhanzhuang and Chansigong.
 These are Taijiquan (Tai Chi)‘s Qigong exercises.
 The principles learned from these exercises should be present throughout the practice.